 4.6. (a) (In the event of collection of the Trial Drugs by the Sponsor):

 All the expired or otherwise unusable Trial Drugs or those that have not been used at the conclusion of the Trial will be collected by the Sponsor (or its representative) and disposed of at the Sponsor's expense.
+(S.O.P.
+“PR.
+MMU.02 “Investigational Medicinal Product management”)

 or